 The path to Georgia lien waiver reform

-With Governor Kemp’s signature, this will soon no longer be a concern.
+With Governor Kemp’s signature, the waiver process received some well-needed clarification.
 Well, at least once these Georgia lien waiver changes go into effect on January 1, 2021.

 But how did we get here?
 What sparked this reform?